-ELISA, or EIA, is an acronym for enzyme-linked immuno assay.
-ELISA is a test that detects and measures antibodies in your blood.
-This test can be used to determine if you have antibodies that are related to certain infectious conditions.
-Antibodies are proteins that the body produces in response to harmful substances (antigens).
-An ELISA test may be used to diagnose:
+An enzyme-linked immunosorbent assay, also called ELISA or EIA, is a test that detects and measures antibodies in your blood.
+This test can be used to determine if you have antibodies related to certain infectious conditions.
+Antibodies are proteins that your body produces in response to harmful substances called antigens.

 - Lyme disease

 - varicella-zoster virus, which causes chickenpox and shingles

 - Zika virus